aori-io/aori-sdk-py/README.md

 ### Using Environment Variables

 1. Create a `.env` file in your project root.
-2. Add your Aori API key and private key to the `.env` file as shown in the `.env.example` file:
+2. Add your Aori API key and private key to the `.env` file as shown below:

 ```plaintext
 AORI_API_KEY=your_aori_api_key_here